-If you have kids, then you know they get more expensive each year and monthy expenses keep going up (especially at the grocery store).
+If you have kids, then you know they get more expensive each year and monthly expenses keep going up (especially at the grocery store).

-My husband and I have our financial goals we’re working towards and don’t want to reduce our 401K contributions or reduce monthly savings so we have to find extra money somewhere!
+My husband and I have financial goals we’re working towards and don’t want to reduce our 401K contributions and want to continue saving money in our savings account, so we have to find extra money somewhere!

 It’s ok to pay for services and subscriptions if you use them, but we realized that we were paying for things we weren’t actually using.
-We decided to see how much money each month we could actually save by reducing our bills.
+You can see below how I save money every month by reducing our bills.

 How to save more money every month and reduce your monthly bills

-I’ve been trying to get my husband to leave satelitte TV for YEARS.
+I’ve been trying to get my husband to leave satellite TV for YEARS.
 He loved it because he could watch all his sports.
-One day, he said he signed up for Hulu streaming.
+One day, he signed up for Hulu streaming.
 I was shocked.
 I guess my nagging did work.